renaissance-publishing/renaissance/content/chapters/17-races.md

   - Optional Background: Herder Tribal Community

+      - 10 ranks in Fray
-      - You receive 10 ranks in the Fray and Ranged Weapons skills.
+      - 10 ranks in Ranged Weapons
-      - You receive 10 ranks in two Social skills or your choice
+      - 10 ranks in one Social skill
+      - 10 ranks in Survival

 ### <span id="anchor-109"></span>Orcs